 This timely and accessible companion to the work of twentieth-century American poet Theodore Roethke (1908–1963) gathers forty-four essays that illuminate his poetics, themes, and the contexts of his poems through the diverse critical approaches that have emerged in the past five decades.

-The midwestern pastoral is a literary tradition of place and rural experience that celebrates an attachment to land that is mystical as well as practical, based on historical and scientific knowledge as well as personal experience.
+The midwestern pastoral is a literary tradition of place and rural experience that celebrates an attachment to land that is mystical as well as practical.
 It is exemplified in the poetry, fiction, and essays of writers who express an informed love of the nature and regional landscapes of the Midwest.